All the questions you’ve ever had about that tiny phone chip, answered.

 10. Do personal hotspots have anything to do with SIM cards?

 In all honesty, that’s more of a data/network thing than a SIM thing, but there are definitely personal hotspot perks to having a SIM only plan.
-We’re offering 4GB worth of tethering on our All You Can Eat data tariff, which equates to about 44,000 emails (or 44 streamed Game of Thrones episodes).
-As most people use less than 2GB of data every month, this is a pretty banging offering.
-Yet another bonus of having a Three SIM.
-Are they never ending?
-It certainly seems so…
+We’re offering 30GB worth of tethering on our All You Can Eat data tariff, which equates to about 30 hours of standard Netflix viewing, or 10 hours of HD.
+As most people use less than 2GB of data every month, this is a pretty great offering.

 Main pic: Via: Pixabay/PublicDomainPictures